 - “Mr. Splitfoot” by Dale Bailey (Queen Victoria’s Book of Spells)

-- “The Good Husbandv” by Nathan Ballingrud (North American Lake Monsters)
+- “The Good Husband” by Nathan Ballingrud (North American Lake Monsters)

 - “The Tiger” by Nina Allan (Terror Tales of London)